Water is an Issue!

 There are no water sources in the backcountry.
 To insure you have enough water for drinking and cooking, please carry one gallon per person per day (water weighs approximately 8 lbs. per gallon).
 Water is obtainable at the Pine Springs Visitor Center, Pine Springs Campground, McKittrick Contact Station, or the Dog Canyon Ranger Station.

-Sturdy hiking boots are highly recommended; trails are steep, rugged, and rocky.
+•Sturdy hiking boots with good ankle support are highly recommended; trails are steep, rugged, and rocky.
 Hiking poles are a good addition too.

 Steep Trails, Difficult Climbs